Velnaris/PhantomTavern/README.md

 # Phantom Tavern 👻

-> A local-first AI roleplay chat app for Android.
+> A local-first, native Android client for AI roleplay and storytelling.

-Phantom Tavern lets you chat and roleplay with AI characters using any OpenAI-compatible API — fully offline, fully private, no subscription required.
+Phantom Tavern lets you chat and roleplay with your favorite AI characters using any OpenAI-compatible API — fully offline, fully private, no subscription required.

 <p align="center">
   <img src="assets/home.png" width="20%" />